SAGE: Scalable AI Governance & Evaluation: Related Work

 Industrial search systems have historically combined editorial relevance judgments with engagement signals to develop and validate ranking changes~\cite{Yin2016Ranking}.
 While essential for measuring user impact, engagement signals are slow to reveal subtle but high-impact relevance failures, and are difficult to apply consistently across the long tail of semantic, open-ended queries.
 Crowdsourcing human labeling can increase coverage, but inconsistency and annotator-bias distort the resulting ``ground truth''~\cite{geva2019annotator}.
 SAGE addresses this by concentrating human review on establishing precedent rather than exhaustively labeling data.

 Recent work shows that LLMs can act as relevance and preference judges for machine learning systems~\cite{Mehrdad2024LLM, Thomas2023LLM, Zhang2024Explanations, hu2025training, lu2025vlm}.
-Beyond direct grading, rubric-based prompting decomposes relevance into explicit dimensions, improving clarity and enabling more controllable judgments~\cite{Farzi2025Criteria, kim2024prometheus}.
+Beyond direct grading, rubric-based prompting decomposes relevance into explicit dimensions, improving clarity and enabling more controllable judgments~\cite{ye2023flask, Farzi2025Criteria, kim2024prometheus}.
 Open-source evaluation frameworks such as Ragas~\cite{es2023ragas} and G-Eval~\cite{liu2023geval} operationalize these patterns with general-purpose metrics for faithfulness, coherence, and answer relevance.
 However, these frameworks treat evaluation criteria as static inputs and assume a universal notion of quality.
-SAGE instead transforms heterogeneous human product judgment into versioned evaluation criteria through bidirectional calibration, enabling evaluation to co-evolve with human judgment.
+SAGE's relevance decomposability introduces structured, multi-attribute judgments, which is conceptually aligned with multi-dimensional evaluation frameworks such as FLASK~\cite{ye2023flask}.
+This multi-attribute decomposition, rather than a single scalar score, reduces the risk that stylistic factors (e.g., verbosity or confident tone) dominate the evaluation signal.
+In addition, SAGE transforms heterogeneous human product judgment into versioned evaluation criteria through bidirectional calibration, enabling evaluation to co-evolve with human judgment.

-LLM-as-a-judge methods can exhibit systematic biases and sensitivity to prompt and presentation choices, motivating meta evaluation practices~\cite{zheng2023judging, wang2023llmfair}.
-Prior work explores mitigations such as structured judging protocols and aggregation across multiple evaluations to improve robustness~\cite{Braun2025Scalable}.
-Our work builds on these findings by treating calibration to product owner precedent as a first-class requirement: evaluators should be verified as consistent surrogate judges of product owners rather than generic black box graders.
+LLM-as-a-judge methods can exhibit systematic biases and sensitivity to prompt and presentation choices, motivating meta evaluation practices~\cite{zheng2023judging, wang2023llmfair}. \citet{Braun2025Scalable} explores mitigations such as structured judging protocols and aggregation across multiple evaluations to improve robustness; \citet{xieatc} focuses on aggregating heterogeneous annotator judgments through pairwise comparisons.
+Our work builds on these findings while adopting different design principles by treating calibration to product owner precedent as a first-class requirement: evaluators should be verified as consistent surrogate judges of product owners rather than generic black box graders.
+First, SAGE uses a small, expert-curated Precedent set rather than large-scale annotation, reducing the annotator heterogeneity problem.
+Second, SAGE uses absolute graded scores (0-4) rather than pairwise comparisons, because the absolute grades map directly to product decision boundaries for highlighting and filtering results.

 To make LLM evaluation practical at scale, knowledge distillation~\cite{hinton2015distilling} compresses expensive teachers into efficient students for relevance tasks under latency and cost constraints~\cite{Vo2024Distillation}.
 Complementary to model compression, behavioral testing frameworks emphasize maintaining explicit, reviewable expectation suites that function as regression tests over time~\cite{ribeiro2020checklist}.
 Related principle-driven approaches encode written norms to guide model behavior~\cite{bai2022constitutional}, and practical evaluation guidance stresses end-to-end methodology~\cite{Rudd2025Guide}.
 SAGE combines distillation for scale with explicit policy specification and traffic-replay simulation to guide AI search iteration.